$49 per month*

 Become a smarter investor today.

-This statistic highlights Chevron’s Revenue by Segment from Q1 2016 onwards, split between Upstream, Downstream, and other segments, on a quarterly basis.
+This statistic highlights Chevron’s Revenue by Segment, split between Upstream, Downstream, and other segments, reported on a quarterly basis from Q1 2016 onwards.

 Chevron oversees its investments in subsidiaries and affiliates, as well as providing administrative, financial, management, and technological assistance to U.S. and worldwide companies engaged in integrated energy and chemicals activities.
 Chevron’s goal is to produce better profits, smaller carbon footprints, and improved shareholder value.
 Chevron is focusing on cost-effectively decreasing its carbon intensity, boosting renewables and offsets to support its business, and investing in low-carbon technology to allow commercial solutions to help create a lower-carbon future.